homermultitext/hmt-utils/specs/md/hmtUtils/tokenization/Tokenization.md

 # Tokenization #

-The HMT utilities support the following methods of tokenizing editions that follow HMT editorial conventions:
+The HMT utilities support the following methods of analyzing the lexical tokens in editions that follow HMT editorial conventions:

-1. pure diplomatic
+1. tokenization of pure diplomatic text
-2. edited

-@openex@

-### Examples ###

-@closeex@
+2. tokenization of <a concordion:run="concordion" href="Editorial.html">editorial text</a>